MicrosoftDocs/azure-docs/DevCenter/Shared/Chunks/preview-required.md

-The instructions contained in this article are based on the [Windows Azure Management Portal] preview.
+The following instructions assume that you are using the [Windows Azure Management Portal] preview.
 When viewing the portal, it should display the word Preview at the top of the page.

 ![image of preview portal][preview-portal]